vdbrink/vdbrink.github.io/docker/index.md

 ## Mosquitto

-Mosquitto is a, so called, message broker for MQTT messages.\
+Mosquitto is a, so-called, message broker for MQTT messages.\
-Sensors can send their messages in json format to a MQTT topic and other applications can read those messages.
+Sensors can send their messages in JSON format to a MQTT topic, and other applications can read those messages.

 ```
   mosquitto: